Appendix III – Campus Catastrophic Leave Program

 Responsibilities

-The Department Head (or designee) is responsible for:
+The department head is responsible for:

 • determining if the applicant (with appropriate verification) is eligible to participate in the Program.